dsilverio123/GA4APIPull/README.md

 Reference this: https://apps.provingground.io/docs/tracer-v1-0-documentation/tracer-power-bi-workflow/how-to-use-sqlite-as-a-power-bi-data-source/

+If you'd like to add more more metrics/dimensions, refer to this:

 <a id="anchor-name"><strong>Dependencies:</strong></a>

-Stuff to note:

-If you'd like to add extra metrics and diminsions refer to................
+Future stuff to add:

+-DAG Airflow Component w/ Email Notification